oskardudycz/event-driven.io/content/posts/2024-05-04--this_is_not_your_uncle_java/index.en.md

   }
 ```

 We're defining the expected state transitions/evolutions; we just return the state for other cases.
 Why am I not throwing an exception here?
 Read more in [Should you throw an exception when rebuilding the state from events?](/en/should_you_throw_exception_when_rebuilding_state_from_events/).
+Check also the [follow-up article showing how to do make it generic using a custom streams collector](/en/how_to_write_left_fold_collector_in_java).

 And let's stop here and explain a few stuff.